 As default WP Staging tries to create a staging site in a subfolder of the live site root folder.
-If this folder has no write permission, WP Staging will show a warning like this and can not create the staging site as intended:
+If this folder has no write permission, WP Staging will show a warning and can not create the staging site as intended:

-Solution 1: Manually Create the Sub-directory via an FTP Client
+Option 2: Manually Create the Sub-directory via an FTP Client

-- Download and install an FTP client, if you haven’t already.
+- Download and install an FTP client if you haven’t already.
 Some popular options include FileZilla, WinSCP, and Cyberduck.

 - Connect to your server using your FTP credentials (host, username, and password).
 You can find this information in your hosting control panel or by contacting your hosting provider.